redhat-scholars/istio-tutorial/readme.md

 For now, they have a simple exception handling solution for dealing with a missing dependent service, it just returns the error message to the end-user.

+There are two more simple apps that illustrate how Istio handles egress routes: egressgithub and egresshttpbin

 **Table of Contents**

 <!-- toc -->